 SAFETY ACT CONSULTANTS

 P.O.
-Box 4028
+Box 1666

-alt: Toll Free 877-S-ACT-HELP
+alt: Toll Free 855-SAFETY-ACT

-SAFETY Act Eligibility for Protecting
+SAFETY Act Protection for

-Against Cyber or Network Terrorism
+Cyber or Network Terrorism

 Hacking is no longer limited to bored teenage techies.
 It is a tool used by organized crime, unfriendly nations, radicals, extremists and terrorist groups.
 Today’s potential cyber risks and exposures are far more severe than just compromised personal information.
 Vulnerabilities in information systems threaten the entire country’s physical and financial safety and security.
 Cyber terrorism is real and it will continue to be exploited and "perfected".

-Cyber terrorism falls into three basic categories.
+Cyber terrorism falls into many categories.
 The first, well exploited by Hollywood, would be hacking into a system in order to cause physical harm to people or property.
 Examples include opening a dam, shutting down a power grid or causing highly dangerous situations at refineries or chemical plants.
-The second type of cyber related terrorism would be hacking into a system with the intent of causing massive financial harm as a direct result.
-Finally, setting up money-laundering schemes used to finance other types of terrorist activities that go undetected.
-Any of these events create massive liability exposures for any party deemed even partially responsible.

 As a part of their recent Board meeting, the Internet Security Alliance (ISA) released “The Cyber Security Social Contract: Policy Recommendations for the Obama Administration and the 111th Congress”.
 This 45-page document provides detailed recommendations for the new administration.
 One of the four top suggestions made to the President Elect is providing “Better positive based incentives … To accomplish this, we can look at historical examples of positive incentive programs, such as the SAFETY Act …. .”
 Another of the four suggestions presented to Mr. Obama is the need to “Have a robust insurance market”.